NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 ## Introduction

 Redis is an in-memory database with pupsub functionality.
-Typically, Redis is used as a caching layer for data that would otherwise be slow to get from disk/database therefore slow down api requests.
+Typically, Redis is used as a caching layer for data that would otherwise be slow to get from a disk or database, therefore slowing down api requests.

 ### Well known companies that uses Redis